Dreaming381/Latios-Framework-Documentation/Core/README.md

 `EntityWith<LocalToWorld>` is a transform to spawn things at or attach things to.

-These new types also come with some syntax sugar methods which may make some complex code a little more compact and readable.

 ### Smart Blobbers

 Blob Asset Baking is tough to get right, especially if you want to cache